LOVING THE DEPRESSED

 Here’s the rub about praying harder: some folks in the church still think there’s no such thing as “mental illness.”
 They believe that if you’re a true Christian—a mature Christian—you’ll just exude joy as a feeling and walk around smiling all (or at least most) of the time — unless you’ve lost a loved one by death or if you’re in some kind of physical pain.
 Even then, those who seem to be showered with praise in our churches most often are the stoic ones—those who either lack true human emotion or are excellent at stuffing it down.
 Then again, maybe I’m just one of those less-than-mediocre Christians who hasn’t risen high enough on the ladder toward sainthood.

-All I know is that I suffer from time-to-time when my medication stops working and my neurotransmitter supply drops to the point where my brain screams, “HELP!”
+All I know is that from time to time, I suffer when my medication stops working and my neurotransmitter supply drops to the point where my brain screams, “HELP!”

 So what’s the definition of “mature” as far as “Christian” is concerned?

-I say the “mature” are those who follow Jesus Christ and seek his will over our own in all situations.
+I say the “mature” are those who follow Jesus Christ and seek his will over their own in all situations.
 I say the “mature” are those who love mercy and seek justice and walk humbly with our Lord.
 (Micah 6:8)